{-# OPTIONS --cubical-compatible #-}

 We will shortly define the type Vector A n

-lists of elements of A
+of length-n lists of elements of A. We could

 then imagine the following example for a dependent function: